sbrauer/Audrey/docs/source/overview.rst

 relation ("rel") names.
 Besides "self" which is obligatory for HAL, Audrey tries to stick to relations from the `IANA list <http://www.iana.org/assignments/link-relations/link-relations.xml>`_.

 Here we see "item" used to list the children of root (the "people" and "posts" collections).
-Note that the urls are templated, in this case indicating that you may use an optional "sort" parameter.
+These urls are templated, in this case indicating that you may use an optional "sort" parameter.
 In a moment, we'll follow one of these links.

 There's also a link to a "search" endpoint (again with a URL template) and another to the "upload" endpoint.
 Since there was no IANA rel that seemed suitable for the upload endpoint (which as you may have guessed is a factory for uploading files into the system), Audrey uses a namespaced URI.
 Applying the "curie" template, "audrey:upload" expands to "http://127.0.0.1:6543/relations/upload"; visiting that url returns some HTML documentation of the endpoint including the expected request and response details.